javi22020/batch-router/README.md

 A Python package designed to facilitate batch LLM requests efficiently across multiple providers with a unified interface.

+> [!NOTE]
+> **We're Looking for Contributors!**
+> This project is actively seeking contributors to help improve and expand the batch-router library.
+Whether you're interested in adding new features, improving documentation, fixing bugs, or adding support for additional providers, your contributions are welcome!

 ## Overview

 Batch Router provides a standardized way to send batch requests to different LLM providers (OpenAI, Anthropic, Google, and vLLM), abstracting away provider-specific formats and APIs.
 This allows you to: